ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d2 - - - day planning.md

 - Practice Promises & .fetch()
   - Create a basic html document with one button
   - When the user clicks on the button, fetch the list of users from here: https://jsonplaceholder.typicode.com/users
-  - From the list of users, get only the users that live in a specific city (hint: .filter())
+  - From the list of users, get only the users that live in a specific city (hint: arr.filter())
   - Display the information of those users in the console (easier) or directly on the page (dom manipulation)